 There are many reasons to travel.
 Some people travel to get new experiences.
 Others to re-enforce in there minds that wherever you go, people are the same.
+Travel can be an expanding experience.
+It’s also possible to travel in a little “cocoon” which doesn’t move you out of your comfort zone and is merely entertainment.

 These days, especially if you have a smart phone, you can get away with amazingly small amount of planning.
 I have done trips which were planned as I went, but generally I like to do a bit of planning before I go.